‘Clearly false’ that Snohomish County man was coronavirus Patient Zero, public-health official says

 Genetic sequencing has shown that a strain of the virus that traces back to the Snohomish County man diagnosed on Jan.
 20 remains the dominant one in Washington and the Northwest, but “there are other strains that are dominant in other parts of the country,” Spitters said.
 “So this is a multifocal problem, not something that just spread from a single introduction.”

-Some antibody tests have dubious reliability and shown to generate false results, and even good ones can’t pinpoint exactly when someone was exposed to the virus.
+Some antibody tests have dubious reliability and generate false results, and even good ones can’t pinpoint exactly when someone was exposed to the virus.
 Scientists also aren’t sure whether the presence of COVID antibodies in someone’s blood affords immunity or protection against reinfection.

-To count positive serological tests as a “probable” COVID case, current public-health surveillance guidelines require additional clinical symptoms or epidemiologic links to a confirmed case.
+To count positive antibody tests as a “probable” COVID case, current public-health surveillance guidelines require additional clinical symptoms or epidemiologic links to a confirmed case.

 Washington Department of Health officials said they encourage, but don’t require, local health districts to investigate positive antibody test reports.
 The Snohomish County district has received an additional 20 to 30 positive antibody reports that it has yet to investigate, Spitters said.